cafaitrien/FESCRedesign/docs/readme.md

   - optimize the website for speed - such as by following the recommendations in Google's Page Insights results.

 ### Functionality
+Overall the website is functional (i.e., it loads and works), but portions of it are non-functional.
+For instance:
+- clicking upon the download brochure link on the homepage results in a document not found error.
+- clicking upon the LinkedIn icon points the user to a enlarged icon as opposed to the desired LinkedIn website.
+- clicking upon the Energy Certificate - UF Edge Program results in a page not found message
+- clicking upon the Heating Fuel Comparison [Calculator](http://floridaenergy.ufl.edu/public-outreach/) takes the user to US Energy Information Administration FAQ page.

 ### Markup validation
 According to [W3C's HTML validator](https://validator.w3.org/check?uri=http%3A%2F%2Ffloridaenergy.ufl.edu%2F&charset=%28detect+automatically%29&doctype=Inline&group=0), FESC page has 34 errors and 25 warnings.

 The [CSS validator by W3C](https://jigsaw.w3.org/css-validator/validator?uri=http%3A%2F%2Ffloridaenergy.ufl.edu%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en) found 1 error and 15 warnings in the css for the home page.

+### Ease of Use
+Ease of Use relates to how easily a user is able to navigate a given website (ie, does a user find the information they seek to find where they expect to find it).

+Plainly stated the current website is an information dump with information scattered about the different pages of the site with an uncertain logical organization to the navigational links.
+For instance, a user looking for information on Zero Energy Demo Homes would have to navigate to Contact Us and then scroll down on the side navigation until finding the link.

+The dual hierarchical navigation links are confusing as to with which the user is supposed to primarily interact.
+For instance, the user can click Contact us on both navigational bars as well as in the footer.
+In testing the site, I didn't find a consistent design principal in how the various pages were linked - which made the site not very easy to use.

+### Site content freshness
+Overall, the content on the site is stale and needs to be refreshed.
+The last site update was in 2017.
+The last update on social media sites [Twitter](https://twitter.com/FESC_UF) and [Facebook](https://www.facebook.com/FLEnergySC/) were respectively on 17 March 2016 and 08 March 2016.

 ### Recommendations for Improvement
+1. Redesign website navigation to use a single hierarchical top level navigation menu bar.
+The menu bar should be responsive and collapse down to a hamburger menu for mobile phones.
+2. Fix broken links on the webpage
+3. Fix all html and css errors
+4. Improve site accessibility, such as by adding alt tags to images and improving site contrast
+5. Embed a map into contact info so that the user can easily see where Grinter Hall is located.
+6. Improve mobile friendliness, such as by setting the viewport and making the content responsive
+7. Improve SEO optimization, such as by adding meta description information, using consistent keywords and setting a preferred domain in Google Search Console
+8. Optimize website to increase page loading speed, such as by eliminating render-blocking, leveraging browser caching and properly formatting and compressing images.
+9. Restructure data so that the user finds the information where they would expect to find it - such as all FESC research under the research banner - as well as their expertise, etc.

 ## Google Charts